Gas or Diesel Engines for Off Roading?

 This engine is a straight 5 diesel, as you may already know, it is considered one of the most reliable engines ever made.
 It was common for one of these to reach over 1,000,000 miles without being rebuilt.
 As its regarded as both powerful and reliable, you can see why it’s a good choice for off-roading.

 • Configuration - Straight-5

 • Cylinder bore - 90.9 mm (3.58 in)

 • Piston stroke - 92.4 mm (3.64 in)

 • Head material - Cast iron

 Nissan 5.6L Endurance V-8

-This 5.6L v-8 engine is a work of art, this all aluminum engine can provide you with a huge amount of power.
+This 5.6L v-8 engine is a work of art, this all-aluminum engine can provide you with a huge amount of power.
 It has a fairly strong bottom end with regards to torque, which we know is ideal for off-roading.
 Additionally, it has an impressive 32-valve DOHC design.
-Notably, this engine has a pretty good power to weight ratio, and sounds superb.
+Notably, this engine has pretty good power to weight ratio and sounds superb.
 However, like all things, this engine has its drawbacks.
-This engines isn’t known for having a very good fuel economy.
+This engine isn’t known for having a very good fuel economy.

 • Displacement - 5.6L

 • Block material - aluminum